pexip/os-python-cffi/doc/source/cdef.rst

    ``foo_t`` is not opaque, but just a struct where you don't know any field; then you would use "``typedef struct { ...; } foo_t;``".

+``extern int n[...];``
-*  array lengths: when used as structure fields or in global variables, arrays can have an unspecified length, as in "``extern int n[...];``".
+   When used as structure fields or in global variables, arrays can have an unspecified length.
 The length is completed by the C compiler.
    This is slightly different from "``extern int n[];``", because the latter means that the length is not known even to the C compiler, and thus